eflamm-of-passion/notlelo-react-native/README.md

 **_next release_**

+- [x] delete a product with a deleted pictures
+- [x] find a way to take the picture quicker
-- [ ] add suggestion for product name input
+- [x] add suggestion for product name input
+- [ ] resolve the memory leaks, unmount the camera before leaving the view
 - [ ] start to do some tests
 - [ ] try another SGDF font
 - [ ] build the app through EAS build when it will be in the free plan
-- [ ] resolve the memory leaks

 **_v1.4.7_**